c0deLab/URBAN5/README.md

 ### Updating the Control Pad Key Mapping

 The control pad keys should be mapped when introducing a new control pad.
-These mappings can be specified in the file at: src/controlPadMapping.js.
+These mappings can be specified in the file: src/controlPadMapping.js.
 Instructions are included in that file.

 ### Updating Constraint Mappings

-Updates to what constraint text inputs match the three available constraints can be added in the src/controlPadMapping.js file.
+Updates to what constraint text inputs match the three available constraints can be added in the file: src/controlPadMapping.js.
 Instructions are included in that file.